goudreinette/blog/_src/posts/2017-04-29-stimulating-creativity.md

 - Waking mind
 - Analytical goggles
+- Verify idea behind computer/other creative tool
+    - With confidence
 - Few ideas will be good in the end
 - When non-critical, procrastinate on execution